 Located at about a half hour drive from downtown Ottawa, Ski Vorlage is a family ski centre in Wakefield, Québec, which caters to children and beginner alpine skiiers.
 Here, downhill enthusiasts can enjoy 15 different runs, of which 13 are available for night skiing six days a week.
 And like Camp Fortune, “Vorlage” as it’s known locally, also offers a trick rail and box terrain park.
 Once you’ve mastered the 149-metre (490-foot) vertical, head to the park to see what else you can do on skis or on a snowboard.
 Lessons and equipment rentals are also available on site.

 Also located in Wakefield, Québec – just a short drive from downtown Ottawa – Edelweiss Valley ski centre offers 20 different downhill runs with nine being ideal for beginners, five catering to intermediate level skiers and six designated for the true expert skiers.
 Edelweiss’ longest trail is Easy Street, which snakes and makes its way down the scenic mountain over 1.5 kilometres (0.9 miles).
 Like other local ski centres, Edelweiss offers night skiing on 13 brightly lit and groomed runs.
 Edelweiss is also home to one of the Ottawa-Gatineau region’s greatest terrain parks, which offers trick snow rollers, rails, boxes and walls.
-Access to the terrain park is an additional $15 CDN for the whole ski season.
+There is an additional fee for the terrain park.
 Lessons and equipment rentals are also available on site.

 Mont Cascades ski resort: